 For this task I have chosen the very well known Awstats log file analyser as it is free.
 I have seen that free WordPress plugins can also offer web stats but will have yet to try them out.
 Installing Awstats on Linux is ten times easier than Windows, of which directions for both are widely available through your preferred search engine.

 Finally, you may want to restrict your awstats directory to the localhost and your remote IP.
-The awstats conf file has a property to AllowAccessFromWebToFollowingIPAddresses, which you would add the IP addresses that should have access.
 Accessing the webpage through an IP other than your server (a static IP), will likely be dynamic, so will be a pain to update.
 A solution to this would be to register with a Dynamic DNS service (such as no-ip.com) and input the account details to a supported broadband router.
 The DNS host name that you choose can then be added to the Apache configuration rules for the awstats directory to restrict to this host, for example “Require forward-dns yourhostname.ddns.net”.
 A little explanation on this rule is that normally the host rule will do a reverse lookup, whereas forward-dns will verify the forward resolution of the domain.